EI Bingo Cards - Print Free or Customize

 - For random drawing, you can print another copy of the call list, cut, fold and then draw them randomly at play time.

-- The caller initiates the play by randomly drawing an item from the call list and calling out it to all players.
+- The caller initiates the game by randomly picking an item from the call list and saying it to all players.

-- The first player to complete a horizontal, vertical, or a diagonal line of marked items shouts "Bingo!" and wins the game.
+- The first player to finish a horizontal, vertical, or a diagonal line of marked items shouts "Bingo!" and wins the game.

-- The caller checks that the items marked form a correct line according to the Bingo card and call list.
+- The caller validates that the items marked form a proper line according to the Bingo card and call list.

 This EI Bingo Cards Game contains following Words or Phrases: Can explain project finance to a family member in under 30 seconds, Has worked through a holiday to close a project financing, Has celebrated a deal closing with drinks before noon, Has closed a transaction after an all-night document review session, Has fallen asleep during a conference call, Has a horror story about a document version control disaster, Has been on a closing call from an unusual location (vacation, family event, etc.), Has an unusual energy industry memento/deal toy, Has a specific method for breaking tension during difficult negotiations, Has had to explain renewable energy credits at a social gathering, Has a favorite energy regulation, Has run into a client or other work contact with no memory of who the person was, Has received a bizarre request from a client at an unreasonable hour, Has had to politely correct a client who was confidently wrong, Has drafted contract language while in line at a coffee shop (or somewhere similar), Has received a thank-you gift from a client that was hilariously on-theme, Has a story about explaining their job to a child, Has a standard "translation" for explaining their job to non-lawyers, Has spent more than $1,000 on a client dinner, Has been asked to join a technical call and understood less than 10% of it, Can name more than 10 acronyms used in energy projects (they should say them before they sign!), Has attended more than 6 energy conferences in a single year, Has visited an energy project site in extreme weather, Has a favorite renewable energy technology they're secretly rooting for, Has taken a "detour" on vacation to see an interesting energy facility, Has used energy lawyer jargon at home and confused family members, Has a "pet peeve" contract term they always flag, Has developed a reputation for catching specific types of issues, Has a personal record for most redlines in a single document, Has accidentally left a comment/note in a final document, Has a specific formatting quirk they're known for insisting upon, Keeps a list of unusual contract provisions they've encountered, Has strong opinions about the Oxford comma in legal drafting, Has a story about finding a critical issue at the last possible moment, Has worked on a renewable energy project over 1GW, Has been involved in an offshore wind project, Has worked on a hydrogen-related project, Has worked on a project involving tribal lands, Has negotiated an EPC contract that exceeded $1B, Has experience with tax equity financing, Has experience with export credit agency financing, Has worked on a sale-leaseback transaction, Has closed a transaction involving tax credits other than ITC/PTC, Has drafted a first-of-its-kind provision for a novel project structure, Has worked on a project with more than 10 financing parties, Has dealt with an M&A transaction with representations and warranties insurance, Has handled a complex CFIUS review, Has negotiated a PPA with a corporate offtaker, Has worked on projects in more than 4 countries, Has dealt with renewable energy certificate trading, Has navigated state-level climate legislation impacts on a project.